 Donation - Transfer of equipment, money, goods, services, or property with or without specifications as to its use.
 Sometimes donation is used to designate contributions that are made with more specific intent than is usually the case with a gift, but the two terms are often used interchangeably.
 (Also see Gift)

-Electronic Research Administration (ERA) - Conducting research administration by utilizing electronic resources such as the internet, the world wide web, form templates, databases, and other electronic tools.
+ERA (Electronic Research Administration) - Conducting research administration by utilizing electronic resources such as the internet, form templates, databases, and other electronic tools.
 (For more information, link to NCURA or ERA Task Force)